Coal tub

 Hessian coal sack

-Coal sack weight tag
+Coal sack weight tags

 For fixing to hessian coal sacks for delivery.
-This tag was issued by Manchester Collieries Ltd.

 Horse-drawn coal delivery cart